acarl005/mids-w207-final/README.md

 1. Do the first 2 steps above.
 1. Set up from [this repo](https://github.com/acarl005/aws-terraform-deep-learning).

-This was trained on a machine equipped with a Nvidia TitanX GPU and 64GB of RAM.
+I trained this on a machine equipped with an Nvidia TitanX GPU, an 8-core Intel i7 CPU, and 64GB of RAM.
 This notebook won't run on most personal computers.